-A tuition fee of up to £7,999 per academic year will be applied to full time higher education courses (full honours degrees).
-Foundation Degree courses will be up to $\pounds 6,999$ per academic year.
-HNC/D courses will be up to $\pounds 6500$ per academic year.
+A tuition fee of up to £7,999 per academic year will be applied to full time higher education courses (full honours degrees, Certificate in Higher Education and Diploma in Higher Education programmes).
+Foundation Degree courses will be up to £6,999 per academic year.
+HNC/D courses will be up to £6,500 per academic year.